hire-us/hire-us/README.md

 We know how to run e2e tests on OSX in KVM.
 It gives us the ability to run tests for Android and IOS on the same machine.

 GitlabCI was our main CI server.
 But we have experience with TravisCI for public repos (including mobile e2e tests).
 And almost every task that can be automated was automated: running test, running integration tests, building documentation, automated deployments.

+For example if you need an single page application, you will get not only designs and page itself.
+But full pipeline: commit -> docker container -> tests -> (optionally) deployment to production.